Neshannock Township, Pennsylvania

 Neshannock Township is a township in Lawrence County, Pennsylvania, United States.
 The population was 9,609 at the 2010 census.

 The township derives its name from Neshannock Creek, a Native American name purported to mean "double stream".
+It was originally incorporated in 1803 as one of the original townships of Mercer County, and in 1849, joined the newly created Lawrence County.

 Geography

 According to the United States Census Bureau, the township has a total area of 17.4 square miles (45.0 km2), of which 17.3 square miles (44.9 km2) is land and 0.1 square miles (0.2 km2), or 0.34%, is water.
 The word Neshannock means "land between two waters".

 The township includes the New Castle Northwest census-designated place, as well as the communities of Walmo, Coaltown, Painter Hill, Kings Chapel, and Sunset Valley.